Contract for Bookkeeping Services: What You Need to Know

 Some bookkeepers can help a business with its taxes by completing tax documents and generating financial reports.
 Other bookkeepers will simply gather and organize financial records so that they can be used by the business's Certified Public Accountant (CPA).

 If you need help with a contract for bookkeeping services, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.